Medicinals, Edibles, & Other Plants of Interest

 Salvia hispanica “Chia”

-Labiatae.
 Herbaceous annual to 2-4′.
 Dark green leaves and spikes of vivid blue flowers.
 Central America.
 The classic chia, one of the most important staple foods of Mesoamerican civilizations.
 The whole plant has long been used for a variety of medicinal applications and the nutrient packed tiny seeds have the highest omega-3 fatty acid content of any food.
 Easy to grow.
-Z10a

-Seed packet $2 / 1 ounce $5
+Z10a Seed packet $2 / 1 ounce $5 See California page for other Chia

 Salvia miltiorrizha “Dan Shen”